qianglbl/BELT/src/Readme.md

 !Author: Ji Qiang, LBNL
 !-------------------------
 To compile the code, type make if you already have a gfortran compile.
-The output executable is xeblt.
+The output executable is xbelt.